pipelight/pipelight/README.md

 ## Automatic triggers

 Add automatic triggers to your pipeline.

-Run tests on file change.
-Push to production on new tag...
+- Run tests on file change,
+- Deploy to production on push to master,...

 ```sh
 # enable watcher and git hooks.